lastherd/RotaryEncoderHelper/README.md

 # RotaryEncoderHelper
- A library to read Rotary Encoders from a Bus expander chip over i2c
+ A library to read Rotary Encoders from two Bus expander chips over i2c

+ You can change the source file according to your used bus expander chip!